JstRelax/cvd_automation_pipeline/README.md

 # Airflow Docker Setup Guide

-This guide provides instructions on setting up Docker containers for running Apache Airflow.
-Follow these steps to initialize and manage your Airflow environment.
+This guide provides instructions on setting up Docker containers for running Apache Airflow and the DAGs defined in this repository.

-## Setting Up Docker Containers

 ### Initialization